 Animal Research Facilities, i.e., Holding Rooms, Procedure Rooms and Surgery Suites

 Facilities must meet the expectations and requirements of the ILAR Guide, 8th edition, to be fully accredited by AAALAC.

+Campus Animal Resources (CAR) needs to be involved in all animal facility design at the planning stages of the project.

 Do not install exterior windows in animal rooms; although doors may have viewing windows installed that should have the ability to be covered as needed for experimental uses.